wabkur/binary_trees/README.md

-function that measures the depth of a node in a binary tree
+function that creates a binary tree node